Do you have one of the smartest dogs around? How can we tell how clever our pups are? And which pups are the cleverest of all?

 Smartest Dogs Ranked

 In 2006, one canine researcher attempted to definitively answer the question of what are the smartest dogs in the world.

 Data came from a survey sent to 200-plus professional dog trainers, judges, and handlers.

 This resulted in what is perhaps the first “official” smartest dog breeds list, based solely on a single type of canine intelligence: working/obedience intelligence.

 To make this list of smartest dogs, a dog had to learn new commands in less than five tries and demonstrate near-perfect obedience.

-The Border Collie sits firmly in the number one spot as the smartest dog breed for working/obedience intelligence.
+The Border Collie breed sits firmly in the number one spot as the smartest dogs for working/obedience intelligence.